Buy or Sell Genius Sports Limited (GENI) Stock Now | Don't Try to Be a Top Gun

 GENI’s Market Performance

-GENI stocks went up by 1.62% for the week, with a monthly drop of -3.68% and a quarterly performance of -59.63%, while its annual performance rate touched -67.17%.
-The volatility ratio for the week stands at 8.05% while the volatility levels for the past 30 days are set at 9.47% for Genius Sports Limited.
-The simple moving average for the period of the last 20 days is 1.21% for GENI stocks with a simple moving average of -58.79% for the last 200 days.
+GENI stocks went down by -10.62% for the week, with a monthly drop of -20.66% and a quarterly performance of -62.83%, while its annual performance rate touched -73.85%.
+The volatility ratio for the week stands at 6.93% while the volatility levels for the past 30 days are set at 9.20% for Genius Sports Limited.
+The simple moving average for the period of the last 20 days is -13.81% for GENI stocks with a simple moving average of -64.79% for the last 200 days.

 Analysts’ Opinion of GENI